The world's best enterprise sales organizations use variations of MEDDIC whether it be MEDDIC, MEDDICC, or MEDDPICC.

 Interviewing at a MEDDIC Company

 Over the last few years, I have interviewed hundreds of candidates for Account Executive roles in my teams.
-Unfortunately (or fortunately, depending on which side you are on), the standard of 'interview craft' by Sellers is pretty low.
+Unfortunately (or fortunately, depending on which side you are on), the standard of 'interview craft' by sellers is pretty low.

 This post aims to serve as a guide on how to interview with companies that use MEDDIC.
 By nature, not only will these organizations be more professional and therefore have a higher expectation of standards, but they will also respond positively to the Seller taking control of the interview to lead it towards a favorable outcome for them.
 Just as they would want a Seller working for them to do with a customer.